EB-Dodo/C-MS-Celeb/README.md

 ## Our cleaning method based on community detection

+## Benifits of using C-MS-Celeb to train a face recognitioni model

 ## How to use C-MS-Celeb
 C-MS-Celeb has two TXT files in clean_list.7z: "clean_list_128Vec_WT051_P010.txt" and "relabel_list_128Vec_T058.txt", which are the cleaned lists of facial images.